ShuaibShaban/Gym-site/README.md

 Start up the website

-    ```Right click on the index.html page and select opem with live server extension.
+    ```Right click on the index.html page and select open with live server extension.
     ```

 ## License